rubensa/springframework/spring-projects/common-build/readme.txt

 Important: if you are running Ant directly, you must drop the Ivy jar (i.e. ivy-xx.jar) into ant's lib dir.
 All other binaries will be pulled down by the build as per the dependency declaration in the project ivy.xml files.
+The ivy jar may be found in the jar repository.